 The Audit Committee considered whether the provision of services other than audit services is compatible with maintaining Ernst & Young LLP's independence.

 Pre-Approval Policies and Procedures

-All audit and non-audit services provided by Ernst & Young LLP to us must be pre-approved in advance by our Audit Committee unless the following conditions are met:
+All audit and non-audit services provided by Ernst & Young LLP to us must be pre-approved in advance by our Audit Committee.